Boost your sales with funnel analysis! A thorough explanation using tools and practical examples [Latest 2024]

 Simple Analytics | Free/Paid | Privacy-focused analysis | GDPR compliant, simple design |

-※Prices may vary depending on the plan.
-Please check each tool's official site.
+* Prices vary depending on the plan.
+Please check the official website of each tool.

 Funnel Analysis with GA4!
-Thorough Dissection of Customer Behavior Until Goal Achievement
+In-Depth Analysis of Customer Behavior until Goal Achievement

 Google Analytics 4 (GA4) is a powerful tool for analyzing website traffic and user behavior.
-Funnel analysis using GA4 allows you to visualize in detail the process from when customers access the website until they reach their final goal (e.g., purchase, inquiry).
-It lets you grasp the drop-off rates and conversion rates at each step, aiding in the identification of areas for improvement for your website and optimization of marketing measures.
+Funnel analysis using GA4 allows you to visualize in detail the process from the moment customers access the website until they reach the final goal (e.g., purchase, inquiry), enabling you to understand dropout rates and conversion rates at each step.
+This helps identify areas for website improvement and optimize marketing measures.

-To conduct funnel analysis with GA4, you first need to set up goals.
-Goals define the actions you want to achieve on the website (e.g., visit specific pages, submit a specific form).
-Once you define the goals, you can use the funnel data exploration reports.
-This feature visualizes the steps users take to achieve the goals.
-While creating the report, it's important to accurately set the events and page views for each step.
+To conduct funnel analysis in GA4, you first need to set your goals.
+A goal defines the actions you want to achieve on your website (e.g., visiting a specific page, submitting a specific form).
+Once goals are set, you will utilize the funnel exploration report.
+This feature visualizes the steps users take to achieve their goals.
+When creating the report, it is essential to accurately set the events or page views that represent each step.

-The funnel data exploration report in GA4 displays the number of users, conversion rates, drop-off rates, etc. at each step in graphs.
-This clearly identifies where users are dropping off the most, pinpointing bottlenecks.
-Furthermore, by utilizing segmentation features, it’s possible to analyze the behavior of specific user groups (e.g., new users, repeat users) individually, allowing you to consider improvements tailored to the target demographic.
+In GA4's funnel exploration report, the number of users at each step, conversion rates, and dropout rates are displayed in graphs.
+This allows you to clearly understand at which step users are dropping off the most, identifying bottlenecks.
+Furthermore, by utilizing segment features, you can analyze behaviors of specific user groups (e.g., new users, repeat users) individually, enabling you to consider improvement measures tailored to your target demographic.

 Identifying Improvement Points

-From the results of the funnel analysis, identify steps with high drop-off rates and analyze their causes.
-For example, in the case of an e-commerce site, if there are many additions to the cart but few conversions, the design or complexity of the payment page may be the issues.
-By utilizing GA4's event tracking features, you can analyze customer behavior in detail and consider specific improvement measures, such as improving the UI/UX of pages, revisiting pathways, or strengthening promotions.
+From the results of funnel analysis, identify steps with high dropout rates and analyze their causes.
+For example, in the case of an e-commerce site, if there are many additions to the cart but few purchases, the design of the payment page or the complexity of the process may be to blame.
+Use GA4's event tracking features to analyze user behavior in detail and consider specific improvement measures.
+For instance, improvements to the page's UI/UX, reevaluation of pathways, and enhancement of promotions can be considered.

-Simple Funnel Analysis with Excel Templates!
+Simple Funnel Analysis with an Excel Template!
 Download and Use Immediately

-If you cannot use tools like GA4 or want to conduct simple analysis, you can leverage Excel templates for easy funnel analysis.
-Various funnel analysis Excel templates are published online.
-By using these templates, you can create visually understandable funnel charts simply by entering your data.
+If you cannot use tools like GA4 or want to perform simplified analyses, you can conveniently conduct funnel analysis by utilizing Excel templates.
+Various funnel analysis-related Excel templates are published on the internet.
+By using these templates, you can input data and automatically create visually clear funnel charts.

-From the created funnel chart, you can check the number of users, conversion rates, and drop-off rates at each step.
-Similar to GA4, identify steps with high drop-off rates and analyze their causes.
-While detailed analysis might be challenging with Excel templates, they are useful for grasping the overall picture and considering improvement directions.
+From the created funnel chart, check the number of users, conversion rates, and dropout rates at each step.
+Similar to GA4, identify steps with high dropout rates and analyze their causes.
+While it may be challenging to perform detailed analyses with Excel templates, it will help you grasp the overall picture and consider directions for improvement.

 Automating Funnel Analysis with Python!
-Code Examples and Explanation
+Code Examples and Explanations

-For more advanced analysis or automation needs, using programming languages like Python for funnel analysis is effective.
-Python has many libraries convenient for data analysis, allowing efficient processing of large data sets and visualization of analysis results.
+If you need more advanced analyses or automation, funnel analysis using programming languages like Python is effective.
+Python has numerous libraries convenient for data analysis, enabling efficient processing of large volumes of data and visualizing analysis results.

-To conduct funnel analysis in Python, libraries like Pandas (for data manipulation), Matplotlib or Seaborn (for data visualization) are helpful.
+To perform funnel analysis in Python, libraries like Pandas (for data manipulation), Matplotlib or Seaborn (for data visualization) are useful.
 These libraries can be easily installed using the pip command.

 Code Explanation

-Specific code examples may vary depending on the data used and the analysis methods, but generally, you would load data using Pandas, process it, and create funnel charts using Matplotlib or Seaborn.
-While code examples are beyond the scope of this article, many tutorials are published online.
+Specific code examples vary depending on the data used and analysis methods.
+Generally, you would read, process data using Pandas, and create funnel charts using Matplotlib or Seaborn.
+Code examples will be omitted here as they exceed the scope of the article, but many tutorials are available online.

-Executing a Python script will yield analysis results including funnel charts.
-From these results, you can check the number of users, conversion rates, and drop-off rates at each step, just like with GA4 or Excel templates, and identify points for improvement.
-By using Python, you can automate the processing of large data sets and complex analyses, achieving efficient funnel analysis.
+When executing the Python script, analysis results including funnel charts will be output.
+From these results, check the number of users, conversion rates, dropout rates at each step and identify improvement points, just like with GA4 and Excel templates.
+Using Python enables automation of processing large data and complex analyses, achieving efficient funnel analysis.

-Case 1: Funnel Analysis of an E-commerce Site
+Case Study 1: Funnel Analysis of an E-commerce Site

-At an e-commerce site, funnel analysis using Google Analytics was conducted.
-The analysis of drop-off rates at each step from product viewing to cart addition and purchase completion revealed that the drop-off rate after adding to the cart was very high.
-Accordingly, various measures were implemented, including changing the design of the cart page, adding payment methods, and executing free shipping campaigns.
-As a result, the conversion rate after adding to the cart improved by 15%, leading to increased sales.
+An e-commerce site conducted funnel analysis using Google Analytics.
+By analyzing dropout rates at each step from product view to adding to cart, and completing purchase, they discovered that the dropout rate after adding to cart was very high.
+Consequently, various measures were implemented such as redesigning the cart page, adding payment methods, and launching a free shipping campaign.
+As a result, the conversion rate after adding to cart improved by 15%, leading to increased sales.

 |---|---|---|---|

-Case 2: Funnel Analysis of a BtoB SaaS Company
+Case Study 2: Funnel Analysis of a BtoB SaaS Company

-Funnel analysis in lead nurturing becomes important for BtoB SaaS companies.
-By analyzing drop-off rates at each step from inquiry to demo request and contract signing, challenges in lead nurturing can be identified.
-For example, if the conversion rate after a demo request is low, there may be issues with the content of the demo or the follow-up system.
+In BtoB SaaS companies, funnel analysis in lead nurturing becomes essential.
+By analyzing dropout rates at each step from inquiry to demo requests to contract conclusions, issues in lead nurturing can be identified.
+For instance, if the conversion rate after demo requests is low, there may be concerns regarding the content of the demo or the follow-up system.

-In one BtoB SaaS company, by leveraging marketing automation tools like HubSpot for lead scoring and segmentation, they conducted personalized email marketing, leading to improved conversion rates after demo requests.
+A certain BtoB SaaS company utilized marketing automation tools like HubSpot to perform lead scoring and segmentation, implementing personalized email marketing to enhance the conversion rate after demo requests.

 Step | Conversion Rate (Before Improvement) | Conversion Rate (After Improvement) | Measures Taken |